larromba/How-to-Code/README.md

 Understanding binary is fundamental to understanding how computers store, process, and transmit information.
 While it may seem complex, various programming languages, assemblers, and higher-level abstractions shield most programmers from having to work directly with individual bits and bytes.

-### If text editors and IDEs are like programs that make programs, how did the very first ones get developed?
+### If text editors and IDEs are like programs that make programs, how were the very first ones developed?
 The development of assembly language and early tools was driven by the need for a more human-readable and manageable way to program computers.
 Here's an overview of how assembly language and early tools were developed:

 #### Machine Code: